jveverka/java-17-examples/README.md

 This project aggregates examples of new Java and JVM features between versions 12 and 17 as well as practical java examples tailored for Java 17**.

 ** JDK17 is not available yet.
-The latest available JDK15 is used until JDK17 is available.
+The JDK15 is used until JDK17 is available.

 ### Environment setup
 Make sure following software is installed on your PC.